×

 While any one of the heart valves can become diseased, aortic valve disease contributes to about 61% of deaths from heart valve disease.

-What Are The Signs & Symptoms of Heart Valve Disease?
+What are the Signs & Symptoms of Heart Valve Disease?

 Unfortunately, some people who develop heart valve disease may not notice any symptoms until they experience episodes of heart attack, stroke or blood clots.
 However, there are some specific signs and symptoms to watch out for: